 It seems a long 10 days since we ventured up the M4 to visit the Hampton Court Flower show for the first time.
 We were fortunate to enjoy pleasant sunny weather with only a single shower, and were hugely impressed with the standard of the show gardens, having previously only managed a couple of visits to the smaller, and more compact Shrewsbury Flower Show.
 In particular we really enjoyed the design and planting of ‘Wild In The City’ which was an award-winning design by a student, Charlotte Murrell from Sparsholt College, which took as its theme the opportunity to create a restful urban environment which was also a haven for biodiversity and wildlife.
 This was particularly enjoyable since we had a chance to meet the designer, and Anne who’d floated the idea of visiting the show in the first place, had another close friend who had been involved with the execution of the design.

 We were very surprised to see that some nurseries were selling native Rosebay Willowherb as a garden plant.
 Here at Gelli whilst we allow a bit in the wilder parts of the garden, it would completely take over given half a chance.
-We also managed to buy a few more small Clematis (3 for £10) from a nursery which we’ve bought from at Shrewsbury Flower Show with good reults.
+We also managed to buy a few more small Clematis from a nursery which we’ve bought from at Shrewsbury Flower Show with good results.
 But more on Clematis perhaps next week.

 Which is just as well, since the garden seems to have got its second wind after a warmer week, and a short deluge on Tuesday.
-As the tomatoes increase in size in the greenhouse, and I anticipate my first ever home-grown tomato meal, I thought I’d mention how the greenhouse was constructed/excavated, in the light of some recent temperature measurements.
+As the tomatoes increase in size in the greenhouse, and I anticipate my first ever home-grown tomato meal, I thought I’d mention how the greenhouse was constructed and excavated, in the light of some recent temperature measurements.

 I’ve also just sown the collected Tulipa tarda seed by surface scattering it about in the mossy copse.
 A surprising quantity of seed being produced from perhaps just a dozen seed capsules generated from perhaps 300 bulbs.
-I’m hoping as always that down the road, I’ll produce a population of T. tarda which is more at home in the Carmarthenshire hills.
+I’m hoping that in due course, I’ll produce a population of T. tarda which is more at home in the Carmarthenshire hills.

 And this point leads me to mention the Real Seed Catalogue.

-Finally I’m including a picture of a noctuid moth apparently nectaring from a head of grass seed in our top field a couple of weeks ago.
+Finally, I’m including a picture of a noctuid moth apparently nectaring from a head of grass seed in our top field a couple of weeks ago.
 Of course grass flowers don’t produce nectar, so I guess that there must be some other secretion or water that it was imbibing, but it was an interesting sight after just updating my blog pages on the ‘Waltz of Attraction’, and the evolution of nectaries to attract pollinating insects.
-It clearly was inserting its proboscis in between the seedheads to gain access to something.
-Also as I write this up, I thought I should tell you which moth this is…..and then realised as with the earlier post on Mother Shipton, I wasn’t sure.
-At first I thought it was a Clay, but then checked that there is a similar recent colonist moth called the White-Point, which in the description of Flight Season from the excellent Waring and Townsend book, says that the moth ‘can be found on grass heads after dark’….so perhaps this is another new species for me and Gelli.
+It clearly was inserting its proboscis in between the seed heads to gain access to something.
+Also as I write this up, I thought I should tell you which moth this is, and then realised as with the earlier post on Mother Shipton, I wasn’t 100 % sure.
+At first I thought it was a Clay, but then checked that there is a similar recent colonist moth called the White-Point, which in the description of Flight Season from the excellent Waring and Townsend book, says that the moth ‘can be found on grass heads after dark’.
+So perhaps this is another new species for me and Gelli?
 I shall try to confirm its identity in due course.